oceanprotocol-archive/brizo/README.md

 ```

 You can see what that runs by reading [docker/docker-compose.yml](docker/docker-compose.yml).
-Note that it runs a Provider instance and MongoDB but the Provider can also work with BigchainDB or Elasticsearch.
+Note that it runs a Aquarius instance and MongoDB but the Aquarius can also work with BigchainDB or Elasticsearch.
 It also runs [Ganache](https://github.com/trufflesuite/ganache) with all [Ocean Protocol Keeper Contracts](https://github.com/oceanprotocol/keeper-contracts) and [Ganache CLI](https://github.com/trufflesuite/ganache-cli).

 The most simple way to start is: